Quantum Information Fusion and Correction under the Transferable Belief Model: Credal level on quantum circuits

 \end{definition}

-This paper provides two forms of implementation of the $\alpha$-junction, the first is partial implementation on quantum circuits, which is inspired from the definition of the $\alpha$-junction as multiple belief revisions to one of the input mass function, which are then obtained by weighted averaging with another input mass function.
-The second is implemented entirely on quantum circuits, which is inspired from the boundary conditions of the $\alpha$-junction, viewing it as an intermediate state of two non-parameter rules.
-The first implementation allows for a clearer description of the physical meaning of the $\alpha$ junction and inspires new belief revision methods in Section \ref{123123}.
-The second implementation costs the fewer gates, as shown in Table \ref{credal_level_com_t}.
+This paper presents two implementations of the $\alpha$-junction.
+The first is a partial realization on quantum circuits, motivated by its definition as a sequence of belief revisions applied to one input mass function, followed by weighted averaging with another.
+The second is a full realization on quantum circuits, derived from the boundary conditions of the $\alpha$-junction, where it can be regarded as an intermediate state between two non-parameterized rules.
+The first implementation provides a clearer physical interpretation of the $\alpha$-junction and further inspires novel belief revision methods (see Section \ref{123123}), while the second achieves lower gate complexity, as summarized in Table \ref{credal_level_com_t}.